LG-AI-EXAONE/EXAONE-Deep/README.md

 ### Ollama

-You can create and run EXAONE Deep models with GGUF format for customizing.
+You can run EXAONE Deep models with Ollama.

 1. Install Ollama.
 Please refer to the [Ollama repository](https://github.com/ollama/ollama) for more details.

+2. Run ```ollama run omercelik/exaone-deep:7.8b```.
+You can also use ```omercelik/exaone-deep:2.4b``` or ```omercelik/exaone-deep:32b```.

+Alternatively, you can create and run EXAONE Deep models with GGUF format for customizing.

-2. Download EXAONE Deep model in GGUF format.
+1. Download EXAONE Deep model in GGUF format.
 Please refer to the [GGUF section](#gguf) for more details.

-3. Write the `Modelfile` for EXAONE Deep.
+2. Write the `Modelfile` for EXAONE Deep.

 ```text
 # Model path (choose appropriate GGUF weights on your own)